AryamanReddi99/Creature-Forest/README.md

 Fig 10.
 Three strains
 </p>

 Each strain of mutant is named after the value of its strategy gene.
+For this simulation and the 2 following it, we will stick to using the Doves/Hawks payoff matrix.
+This means that an agent named "Mutant_0" has a 0% chance of playing Hawk, one named "Mutant_0.5" has a 50% chance of playing Hawk, and so on.
 We can make this distribution more continuous:

 ```python
 simulation_results = run_simulation(starting_population=starting_population,gene_step=0.2,mutation_rate=0.1)